Gender Studies

 CAREERS

 During the course of your studies, you’ll develop a wide range of critical-thinking and communication skills that enable you to approach any issue, regardless of whether it is gender-related.
-After graduation, gender studies students are well positioned to continue their studies in graduate school or attend law school.
-You may become an attorney, activist, writer, artist or work for a corporation interested in gender equality.
+Gender Studies majors at Hanover have become attorneys, activists, writers, and artists, all of them pushing for gender equality in one way or another.

 INTERNSHIP OPPORTUNITIES